Chiemela-tech/Sentiment-Analysis-for-Reviews-of-Airline-Travel-Agencies-with-NLP/README.md

-# Data Annotation for Reviews of Airline Travel Agencies with NLP
+# Setiment Analysis for Reviews of Airline Travel Agencies with NLP